Adult Cardiac Surgery Data Collection

 The updated version of the flowchart to determine the procedure type is provided below.
 A web-based utility that follows the algorithm defined in the flowchart will also be available in the coming weeks.
 This utility can be used by data managers to determine the procedure type for individual cases.

 It is optional for the Certified Software Vendors to incorporate this change into their software.
 Vendors who choose to make these changes will need to go through a verification process with the Data Warehouse.
 As a result of this, there is not enough time for the vendors to get the changes completed in time for the 2012 Harvest 4 that is currently in progress.
-Please contact your Clinical Data Specialist if you have any questions.
+Please contact your Data Submission Coordinator if you have any questions.

 Training Manual v2.73